gravelfreeman/royalts-catppuccin/README.md

 ### Powershell Colors

-I'm currently working on the Powershell and WSL colors for Windows.
-Unfortunately it's poorly documented.
-The best way is to use the new Windows Terminal but unfortunately I wasn't able to add it in RoyalTs.
-I hope they'll support this in the future because the older PowerShell versions are getting less and less supported.
+I'm currently working on customizing the colors for PowerShell and WSL on Windows.
+Unfortunately, the process is poorly documented.
+The best approach is to use the new Windows Terminal, but I couldn't manage to integrate it with RoyalTS.
+I hope they'll support this in the future, as older PowerShell versions are becoming increasingly unsupported.